-Acceptable provision is made for bicycle parking on-site.
+Acceptable provision continues to be made for bicycle parking on-site.
 In excess of 400 bicycle parking spaces can be provided.
 Each house has access to their garden areas where sheds would be used for domestic storage of this nature.
 Bin storage arrangements would also be acceptable.
-With respect to bin collection arrangements, the Community Contracts Manager has expressed concern that the proposed bin collection areas for the proposed flat blocks may be too small.
-There is scope to make adjustments that would resolve this matter.
-This can be satisfactorily dealt with by imposition of a suitable condition.
-The revised site layout is designed to enable access by refuse lorries and provides sufficient space for delivery lorries and vans.
+The revised site layout is designed to enable access by refuse lorries and provides sufficient space for delivery lorries and vans and appropriate planning conditions can be imposed to ensure that the bin storage and collection arrangements meet the Council's requirements.